-The Navy last week announced a contract award to Boeing Insitu worth up to $390 million for the RQ-21A Blackjack unmanned air vehicle.
+The Navy last week announced a $390 million contract award to Boeing Insitu for the RQ-21A Blackjack unmanned air vehicle.

 The award is for as many as 63 RQ-21A Navy and Marine Corps "attrition air vehicles," in addition to system and vehicle sales to Canada, Poland and Oman.